Philippians/Coding-Sets/README.md

 # PIONELO, Philip Julrenz A.
-## This repository contains my answers for my Discrete Mathematics assessment entitled Coding Activity: Set Theory
+### This repository is for Discrete Mathematics assessment entitled Coding Activity: Set Theory